tatethurston/TwirpScript/README.md

 response) have been written.

 `error` is called when an error occurs while handling a request.
-In addition to `Context`, the error is also passed as an argument.
+In addition to `Context`, the error that occurred is passed as the second argument.

 ##### Example